codenvibes/CS/08 TOOLS/FFUF.md

 ✅ Always check the response codes/sizes manually.
 ✅ Combine `ffuf` with Burp or `proxychains` to inspect traffic.
 ✅ Respect scope & always have permission!

----

-If you’d like, I can help you craft a specific `ffuf` command for your scenario.
-Want to try one? 🚀